Tonyaradzwa/vote_counting/README.md

     Total number of votes: 5
     These are the vote receipts: [1289, 2411, 3976, 4323, 5617]

 The regional report on votes is still available and the total number of votes is updated.
 Notice the list of vote receipts contains receipts from all regions.
+The regional vote receipts are stored on files in the .../vote_counting/vote-counting-java/vote_files folder.

 ## Author